iCliniq Logo

 • Salicylic acid.

 • Shampoo the baby's scalp daily with warm water and baby shampoo for the cradle cap.
-To soften thick patches, rubbing mineral oil onto the area and brushing gently with a baby hairbrush can help peel the scales off.
-Before trying one, a dandruff shampoo can irritate the skin, so consult a pediatrician about medicated shampoos.
+To soften thick patches, rub mineral oil onto the area and gently brush it with a baby hairbrush to help peel the scales off.
+Before trying one, consult a pediatrician about medicated shampoos, as they can irritate the skin.

 • Soften and remove scales from the hair by applying mineral or olive oil to the scalp.

-• Avoid hair styling products like hair sprays, gels, and other styling products while treating the condition.
+• Avoid hair styling products, such as hair sprays, gels, and other styling products, while treating the condition.

 • Avoid alcohol-based skin and hair products that can cause the disease to flare up.

-• Wear smooth-textured cotton clothing that helps keep air circulating on the skin and reduces irritation.
+• Wear smooth-textured cotton clothing that helps keep air circulating on the skin, thereby reducing irritation.

-• If having a beard or mustache, shampoo the facial hair regularly.
+• Regularly shampoo the facial hair (eg, beard or mustache).
 Seborrheic eczema can worsen under mustaches and beards.

 • Gently clean the eyelids.
 If the eyelids show redness or scaling, wash them each night with a gentle shampoo and wipe away scales with a cotton swab.
 Warm or hot compresses can also benefit.